 “Rannes: A very happy evening was spent at the residence of Mr and Mrs D Beaumont, Woolein View, when a large gathering of friends were entertained to celebrate their daughter Evelyn’s 21st birthday.
 Guests were present from Biloela, Goovigen, Jooro, Deeford, Baralaba, and Theodore.
 Dancing, community singing, and games were enjoyed by all.
 The supper room was gaily decorated with pink and blue streamers and pride of place was given to a beautiful two-tiered cake, which was decorated with 21 candles.
 The usual toasts were proposed and the guest of honour returned thanks for the good wishes and beautiful gifts received.”

-Seventy-nine years later, I have one of Evelyn’s 21st birthday gifts – a crystal vase – in my possession!
-An expensive item, this vase was an object Evelyn treasured throughout her life.
-Evelyn told me that it was a gift from the folk who managed Rannes Station, a large cattle property in the district.
+I have one of Evelyn’s 21st birthday gifts, a crystal vase, in my keeping.
+Evelyn treasured this vase throughout her life.
+She told me that it was a gift from the Nott Family of Cooper Downs, a large cattle property in the district.
 Like many others of her generation, Evelyn had few precious possessions, and those she had, she appreciated and cared for.

 1939-45: The war years

-In October 1941, the Australian Labour Party under John Curtain as Prime Minister took government, and in December 1941 Japan entered World War II.
-Curtain declared that Australia faced “the gravest hour” in its history and he invoked every Australian, man and woman, to go about their allotted task “with full vigour and courage”.
+In October 1941, the Australian Labour Party under John Curtin as Prime Minister took government, and in December 1941 Japan entered World War II.
+Curtin declared that Australia faced “the gravest hour” in its history and he invoked every Australian, man and woman, to go about their allotted task “with full vigour and courage”.

-Around this time Evelyn made the courageous decision to leave her home and family, her predictable life and all that was familiar, to join the war effort.
+Evelyn made the courageous decision to leave her home and family, her predictable life and all that was familiar, to join the war effort.
 Evelyn and a fellow recruit from Westwood, Beryl Beak, travelled by train from Rockhampton to Brisbane where, on 17th September 1942, they enlisted in the Women’s Auxiliary Australian Air Force (WAAAF).
 I have often wondered how Evelyn was feeling at that time.
 Was she afraid?
-Was she excited?
-Was she happy?
+Excited?
+Happy?
 Did she have second thoughts?

 The name “Evelyn” means lively or pleasant.
 Evelyn, at 26, was full of life and energy.
 She was a sociable person, warm and friendly, and she loved dancing.
 In the evening of 17th September 1942, after enlisting in the WAAAF, Evelyn and Beryl went to a dance at the Coconut Grove in Adelaide Street (Brisbane), a very popular dance hall in those days.
 Evelyn sent her mother a photograph postcard on the reverse side of which she wrote: “With love to Mother from Ev.
 Taken at the Coconut Grove dance on 17th Sept 1942, where I had a lovely time.”
 This postcard is included in Evelyn’s wartime album.

-As a young woman, Evelyn’s years in the WAAAF were her most formative.
-They shaped the strong, determined, capable and loving person I came to know.
+The years Evelyn served in the WAAAF shaped the strong, determined, capable and loving person I came to know.
 Throughout her life, Evelyn often spoke of events and people from these years.
 It was always with pride and delight.

 Evelyn’s collection of photographs and memorabilia from her time in the WAAAF is extensive.
 I could write a book about this period of her life!
 Although it spanned just 2½ years, Evelyn’s WAAAF period occupies about one-third of Volume I of Evelyn’s lifestory!